telegram-bot-sdk/telegram-bot-sdk/README.md

 Telegram Bot API - PHP SDK
 ==========================

 > Telegram Bot API PHP SDK lets you develop Telegram Bots in PHP easily!
-If you want to use the SDK in Laravel, please use the [Laravel][link-laravel-package] package.
+Supports Laravel out of the box.
 >
 > [Telegram Bot API][link-telegram-bot-api] is an HTTP-based interface created for developers keen on building bots for Telegram.
 >